 Comfort and Discretion

-Well-designed anatomical male protection respects male anatomy.
-Shape must fit perfectly without compressing or gaping.
-Front anatomical cup offers necessary space without creating unsightly volume.
+Well-designed anatomical male protection respects the contours of the male body.
+The fit should be snug without compressing or gaping.
+A front anatomical cup provides the necessary space without creating unsightly bulk.

-Discretion comes through minimal thickness for necessary absorption, absence of noise (no crinkling plastic), cut that doesn't show under clothing.
-Masculine color (black, gray, navy blue) psychologically reassures.
+Discretion comes from minimal thickness relative to absorbency, the absence of noise (no plastic crinkling), and a cut that doesn't show under clothing.
+Masculine colorways — black, gray, navy — also help psychologically.

 Ease of Use